Akkshat-tech/Account-Management-System/README.md

 # Account-Management-System
 This repository has a folder of libraries, backend files and images which are required by the source file.
 There are also 2 excel files in which the operations are done.
+The coading language used is Python

 Instructions to execute the source code:
 1) Install the following libraries: